tusen-ai/naive-ui/demo/pages/docs/usage-sfc/enUS/index.md

 ### Volar support

-If you already use Volar, you specify global component types by configure `compilerOptions.types` in `tsconfig.json`.
+If you are using Volar, you can specify global component types by configure `compilerOptions.types` in `tsconfig.json`.

 ```json
 // tsconfig.json